Jeongbae-Ji/Robot-serving-system/README.md

 # 🍽️ Robot Serving System

-A ROS2-based autonomous robot serving system that simulates a smart restaurant environment using TurtleBot3.
-The system enables robot navigation, order taking, kitchen display updates, and automatic food delivery.
+This project is based on ROS 2 and simulates a restaurant service robot in Gazebo.
+When a customer places an order through the GUI installed at each table, the robot delivers the ordered menu item from the kitchen to the corresponding table.
+All order details and sales data are stored in an SQL database, enabling efficient restaurant management and data analysis in the future.

 ---